 So what is left for us?
 Well, we still have to WANT the relationship.
 God will never force this on us.
 He will never force it because a loving relationship cannot be one of compulsion, it has to be free.
 Yes, one cannot MAKE anyone FREELY do anything.
 I will repeat that one more time for clarity.
 It is logically impossible to MAKE anyone FREELY do anything.
 So this is where your free will comes in.
 You can choose whether you want to live in that blood-bought reconciliatory relationship, or not.
 Paul explains further in Romans 10: 9 ‘(T)hat if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved (KJV).
 And in Romans 10:13 ‘(F)or whosoever shall call upon the name of the Lord shall be saved (KJV).

 My prayer for you is that you can swallow your pride and call upon His name.
 He desires you.
+We all have a biological clock and we know not how many days, hours, minutes, and seconds it has left before it runs out.
 Before my dad passed away from cancer he sent me a text one morning, out of the blue.
 It said, ‘He has healed us, and He has saved us.
 Ours is to let go and trust.’
-That is forgiveness my friend and a desire for a relationship with you from a loving God who has reconciled all to Him.
+That is forgiveness my friend and a desire for a relationship with you from a loving God who has reconciled all to Himself (Col 1:20).

 (KJV): Bible, King James Version